CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 Then after that we tested upon various other models like Logistic Regression and Decision Tree Classifiers.
 Sklearn was used to provide libraries for these models.
 The final accuracies these models came wih are 80 and 82% respectively.

 Then the SVMs are trained using the SVC module of Sklearn and for increasing the accurcay, Support Vector Machines are optimized on accuracy score, by using cross-validation.
 Here we use sklearn since it includes a cross_validation method.
-By using cross validation score we will find the set of features that yields the best accuracy score.
+By using cross validation score we will find the set of features that gives us the best accuracy score.

-Try eliminating features with a non-significant coefficient, one by one, while keeping the model deviance as low as possible.
-We used this second method for the final results.

 Finally the SVM model is chosen because it came out with an accuracy of 83%, which was greater than every other model.